Bradford West

 Majority: 3877 (8.5%)

 Profile: One of three seats in the West Yorkshire city of Bradford.
-Bradford West is a diverse seat, stretched from the city centre itself and the student population of Bradford University, through the deprived areas of Toller and Manningham which have some of the most overcrowded and run-down housing stock of the city and are largely Pakistani and which were the sites of rioting in 1995 and 2001, all the way out to the semi-rural outskirts of Bradford Clayton, Thornton and Allerton.
+Bradford West is a diverse seat, stretched from the city centre itself and the student population of Bradford University, through the largely Pakistani areas of Toller and Manningham which have some of the most overcrowded and run-down housing stock of the city, all the way out to the semi-rural outskirts of Bradford Clayton, Thornton and Allerton.

 Bradford West was held by the Labour party throughout the 1980s, but is now a Conservative target.
-In 1997 when the Labour party swept the rest of the country, Bradford West was one of the few seats where the Conservatives advanced, possibly due to sectarian reason - the sitting Labour MP, Marsha Singh is a Sikh representing a largely Muslim seat, while his 1997 Conservative opponent, Mohammed Riaz, is Muslim.
+In 1997 when the Labour party swept the rest of the country, Bradford West was one of the few seats where the Conservatives advanced, possibly due to sectarian reason – the former Labour MP, Marsha Singh was a Sikh representing a largely Muslim seat, while his 1997 Conservative opponent, Mohammed Riaz, was Muslim.

 There is some history of success for minor parties, in 2005 the BNP managed 6.9% of the vote, in 2001 the Greens pushed the Liberal Democrats into fourth place.